Working on Campus

 Daily Health Checks

 A daily health check is a required part of your participation in campus life, be it attending classes, living on campus or participating in campus activities.
-If you do your part, we will have a successful semester in person.

 The daily health check is a 3-question survey.
 We ask that you only include NEW, UNUSUAL or UNEXPECTED symptoms that are commonly associated with possible COVID-19 infection.